Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 The Wi-Fi chip has moods.
 In its natural state — idle, occasional packets, background sync — it dozes between transmissions.
 Low-power state.
 Civilized.
 But maintain a continuous stream to an API server, the kind that a cloud AI assistant requires, and the radio never rests.
 It stays fully awake, fully powered, fully committed to the connection.

-It's not catastrophic.
-It's constant.
-And constant is its own kind of drain.
+It is not catastrophic.
+It is constant.
+And constant is its own kind of devotion.

 HACK LOVE BETRAY